 If you have any ideas, suggestions, feedback, or complaints about the Big Bi Fun Day please let me know by emailing bigbifundayATgmail.com.
 I’d love to hear from you.

 This annual event is run entirely on donations.
-At the moment I pay the upfront costs out of my own pocket and then get refunded from those donations the following May.
-Any surplus is put towards the event costs for the following year, but if I don’t receive enough donations on the day of the Big Bi Fun Day then I lose that money for good.
+Any surplus is put towards the event costs for the following year, but if I don’t receive enough donations on the day of the Big Bi Fun Day then I must pay out of my own pocket.

 Any gift you could give, no matter how big or small, would keep this valuable event running and help more people benefit from it in the future.

 You can donate securely via PayPal by clicking >>>>here<<<<.